epics-base/pvxs/documentation/client.rst

 -------------

 The recommended starting point is creating new context configured from $PVA_* environment variables.
-Use `pvxs::server::Config::fromEnv` and then `pvxs::server::Config::build`.
+Use `pvxs::client::Config::fromEnv` and then `pvxs::client::Config::build`.

 EPICS_PVA_ADDR_LIST
     A list of destination addresses to which UDP search messages will be sent.